hastyjr/Credit_Risk_Analysis/README.md

 The results of the analysis show that the `SMOTEENN` algorithm is the best model for predicting credit risk.
 The `SMOTEENN` algorithm has a balanced accuracy score of 1.0, which is the highest of all the models tested in this analysis.

-The `SMOTEENN` algorithm also has the highest `recall score` of all the models, which is 1.0.
+The `SMOTEENN` algorithm also has the highest

+- `recall score` of all the models, which is 1.0.

-The `SMOTEENN` algorithm also has the highest `geometric mean score` of all the models, which is 1.0.
+- `geometric mean score` of all the models, which is 1.0.

-The `SMOTEENN` algorithm also has the highest `f1 score` of all the models, which is 1.0.
+- `f1 score` of all the models, which is 1.0.

-The `SMOTEENN` algorithm also has the highest `support score` of all the models, which is 1.0.
+- `support score` of all the models, which is 1.0.

-The `SMOTEENN` algorithm also has the highest `precision score` of all the models, which is 1.0.
+- `precision score` of all the models, which is 1.0.

-The `SMOTEENN` algorithm also has the highest `average precision score` of all the models, which is 1.0.
+- `average precision score` of all the models, which is 1.0.

-The `SMOTEENN` algorithm also has the highest `average recall score` of all the models, which is 1.0.
+- `average recall score` of all the models, which is 1.0.

-The `SMOTEENN` algorithm also has the highest `average f1 score` of all the models, which is 1.0.
+- `average f1 score` of all the models, which is 1.0.

-The `SMOTEENN` algorithm also has the highest `average support score` of all the models, which is 1.0.
+- `average support score` of all the models, which is 1.0.